eoiny/your-portfolio/README.md

 Don't worry, we'll explain, we won't leave you behind! ;)

 ## That's your present!
-After this project is finished and we make a beautiful portfolio, feel free to use the code for yourself, add your own text and your own pictures, if you don't have a portfolio!
+After this project is finished and we make a beautiful portfolio, feel free to use the code for yourself, add your own text and your own pictures, if you don't have a portfolio yet!